Back to blog

 • What must happen for launch operations to work?
 Admin tooling, alerts, support views, or approval steps can matter more than visual polish.

 • Which risks must be reduced in version one?
-Risk can mean compliance, data quality, payments, permissions, fraud, or simple support overhead.
+Risk can mean compliance, data quality, payments, permissions, fraud, or support overhead.

 • Which actions can stay manual for now?
 A manual handoff is often cheaper than premature workflow automation.